 This course is designed to provide the student with a realistic hands-on view and experience of working in the field by participating in a real massage therapy clinic or 'mock' clinic environment.
 The clinic provides the students an opportunity to enhance skills learned and practiced from instruction.
 This course is a continuation of supervised clinical practice integrating the principles of Swedish massage, chair massage and adjunctive therapeutic modalities.
 Students are afforded the opportunity to practice their massage and evaluation skills on a diverse group of subjects.
 Prerequisite: Successful completion of 6 of the 9 modules and Instructor approval.
 Students may be able to start the clinic prior to the 6th module with instructor approval.
-Lecture Hours: oo.o Lab Hours: oo.o Other Hours: 30.0.
+Lecture Hours: oo.o Lab Hours: oo.o Other Hours: 30.o.

-MASSAG E THERAPY
+MASSAG ETHERAPY

 Credential Clock Hours Credit Units Length Campuses Version

 Diploma 720 54 9 months Dekalb, Norcorss 1-0

-No longer enrolling new students in this version of the program.
-New students at the Dekalb and Norcross campuses will be enrolled in the Massage
+No longer er rolling new stude ents in this version of the progra m.
+New students at the Dekalb and Norcross campuses will be enrolled in the Mas sage

-Therany progr ram on the preced ling nage
+Therapy progr ram on the preced ling page.